WilliamWilliamsI/BC-and-DC/Homeworks/Homework_2/H2_Project/README.md

 :recycle: To complete this assignment, we must first analyze **the given class code**:

 - **`UTXO.java`** and **`UTXOPool.java`** are same as the homework 1, which are used to manage the unspent transactions outputs. **` Crypto.java`** is also same as the one provided in homework 1.
 - **`TxHandler.java`** has the same logic as my previous implementation.
 However, it simplifies the implementation of the `handleTxs()` function and does not take into account the unordered nature of the proposed transactions.
-It also adds a new function `getUTXOPool()`.
+It also **adds a new function `getUTXOPool()`** to it.
 - **` Transaction.java`** is similar to `Transaction.java` as provided in homework 1 except for introducing functionality to create a `coinbase` transaction.
 - **`ByteArrayWrapper.java`** is a utility file which creates a wrapper for byte arrays such that it could be used as a key in hash functions (this class is with `hashCode()` and `equals()` function implemented).
 - **`Block.java`** stores the block data structure.
 It contains at least one transaction (the one called `coinbase` that received `COINBASE`), and the rest of the transactions are in a separate array `txs[]`.
 - **`BlockHandler.java`** uses `BlockChain.java` to process a newly received block, create a new block, or process a newly received transaction.

-There are also some more detailed information:

-- The coinbase value is kept constant at 25 bitcoins whereas in reality it halves roughly every 4 years and is currently 12.5 BTC.
+There are also some more detailed information: The coinbase value is kept constant at 25 bitcoins whereas in reality it halves roughly every 4 years and is currently 12.5 BTC.
 So, the `Block.COINBASE = 25`.

 :page_facing_up: Based on these elements, we need to finish **implementing and testing** the `blockChain.java`: